hoganld/omarchy-fcitx-dresscode/README.md

 1. A set of color themes for Fcitx to coordinate with each of the default themes that ship with Omarchy.

-2. Scripts to update the Fcitx theme and apply it to the running `fcitx5` process.
+2. Control scripts and a small patch to integrate with `omarchy-theme-set`, so that updating the theme from Omarchy's native utilities also updates Fcitx.

-3. A patch for Omarchy's `bin/omarchy-theme-set` script to call the Fcitx theme scripts, so that updating the theme from Omarchy's native utilities also updates Fcitx.
+3. A script to install the themes and wire up the Omarchy integration.

-4. Scripts to install the themes and patch the Omarchy update script.
+4. A script to uninstall everything.

 5. A generator script and a set of templates to facilitate the creation of new Fcitx themes, so you can add your own themes, and so I can keep up as DHH accepts new themes into Omarchy.